Your 2020 guide to getting solar panels for your home in West Virginia

 This page is a complete guide to the complicated and sometimes confusing process of installing solar panels on your West Virginia home.
 Since there's a lot to consider, we've separated the page into sections to help you find what you are looking for.
 If you find this page useful, please share it with someone who might also find it interesting!

-But! prices for solar equipment and installation are still falling all over the world, and nothing the West Virginia government can do will stop that.
-With falling costs and increased electric rates, solar here pays itself back 6 years faster than it did this time last year.
+Since prices for solar equipment and installation are falling all over the world, home solar here pays itself back 6 years faster than it did this time last year.
 That's something to celebrate, so if you're still thinking about solar in the Mountain State, read on to find out all about the financial ins and outs!

 Questions?
 Our network of solar experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.
 You can get discounted on-grid pricing as low as $4,000/kW!
 This is paired with the West Virginia solar incentives you see below.

 The Solar Strategy section is focused on the 3 ways of paying for solar in West Virginia, so you can decide which is best for you.
 We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
 Then, we provide detailed analysis of how each works.

 The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in West Virginia.
 These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Finally, the Solar Incentives section includes information about money-back rebates and grants, tax credits, and tax exemptions for going solar in West Virginia.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.

 |Comparing Solar Investment Options|